frhan/study/Traffic-Trainer/ch-9-Driving-on-motorroads-or-motorways.md

 - motorroads can have more than one carriageway, but this is not a condition.

-- This sign (BB06) indicates a refuge bay
+- sign (BB06) indicates a refuge bay

+- Even when the vehicle on your left is driving under the speed limit, passing on the right here is NOT allowed.
+Passing means OVERTAKING, which must be done on the left.
+Even when in different lanes this is not legal.